thirumurthis/Learnings/K8s/operator/Operator-sdk-_log_record_event_notes.md

           log.Log.Info("instance.Spec.Name - is set to OK")
       }

-      // update the status with client
-      if err := r.Status().Update(ctx, instance); err != nil {
+      // update the status with client ------------> Only status will be updated if err := r.Status().Update(ctx, instance); err != nil {
              log.Log.Info("Error while reading the object")
              return ctrl.Result{},client.IgnoreNotFound(err)